 For help or advice on using, developing or tuning HPC applications you can contact the SNIC-UPPMAX application experts directly, preferably via e-mail: firstname.lastname@example.org.

 Theoretical Material Physics Diana Iusan

 Density functional theory (DFT) is used extensively to study the properties of real materials.
 Electronic, structural, magnetic, optical, elastic and several other properties can be calculated by DFT based electronic structure codes.
-The accuracy of the DFT based methods not only allows one to analyze experimental data with a good precision but also have the power of accurate prediction.
+The accuracy of the DFT based methods allows one not only to analyze experimental data with a good precision but also to have the power of accurate prediction.

 Modeling of materials in chemistry Pavlin Mitev

-Development and evaluation of theoretical and computational methods for modeling of static and dynamical properties of inorganic solid and liquid phase materials with focus on developing new transferable classical potentials.
+Development and evaluation of theoretical and computational methods for modeling of static and dynamic properties of inorganic solid and liquid phase materials with focus on developing new transferable classical potentials.

 In collaboration with eSSENCE